holderbaum-io/think-about-website/pages/blog/log-inspection.md

 our `GoAccess` call.

 Besides creating an immediate report HTML, `GoAccess` can also create a database for its statistics to which logs can be appended.
-The call would then look like this:
+Creating such a database instead of creating an immediate report can be done like this:

 ~~~
 mkdir -p /var/log/goaccessdb